jorgeedualves/libft42/README.md

 # Libft42

-Objetivo deste projeto é codificar uma biblioteca C reagrupando funções usuais que poderemos usar em todos os outros projetos em 42
+Objetivo deste projeto é codificar uma biblioteca C reagrupando funções usuais que poderemos usar em todos os outros projetos da 42.<br/>

-Objective of this project is to code a C library regrouping usual functions that we will be able to use in all other projects in 42<br/>
+Objective of this project is to code a C library regrouping usual functions that we will be able to use in all 42 other projects.<br/>

 A maior parte está na biblioteca C (veja man).
 Outros não estão na biblioteca C, mas será muito útil ainda mais.
 Estas funções estão descritas no assunto.